Gabrielle Myers Writer, Chef, and Teacher

 In addition, I write articles on the international farm-to-fork movement, documenting food traditions and sustainable practices in locations such as Hawaii, Portugal's Alentejo, and Italy's Puglia.

-I am currently looking for publishers for my two poetry manuscripts, La Ruta es Clara and Our Insistence on Our Joy Bruises Us to Start Again, and seeking a home for my international farm to fork column.
+I am currently looking for a publisher for my poetry manuscript Our Insistence on Our Joy Bruises Us to Start Again and seeking a home for my international farm-to-fork column.

-Please enjoy exploring links to my poetry book, memoir, poems, essays, interviews, YouTube cooking channel, and seasonal recipe blog through this website.
+Please enjoy exploring links to my poetry books, memoir, poems, essays, interviews, YouTube cooking channel, and seasonal recipe blog through this website.

 Juan Felipe Herrera writes the following about my poetry: “Gabrielle Myers does not shy away from a kind of post-mod naturalism, where we can taste things, see things, and even – I dare say – touch their “opalescent crisp skin.”
 Although world-stuff and social-stuff shifts and are disassembled in the scenic constructions of her poetics, she manages a lush 21st century personal pointillism.
 Most lovely, most alluring.”
 (California Writers Exchange contest, Poets and Writers, 2009)